-- For each face of the Voronoi graph, we create a vertex corresponding to the face's site. - For each edge of the Voronoi graph lying between sites p and q, we create an edge in the dual connecting the two vertices associated with these sites. - Thus, each vertex of the Voronoi graph corresponds to a face in the dual.
+- For each edge of the Voronoi graph lying between sites p and q, we create an edge in the dual connecting the two vertices associated with these sites. - Thus, each vertex of the Voronoi graph corresponds to a face in the dual.

 If no four points are on the same circle (i.e. general position).
-Then all vertices of the Voronoi have degree 3 and so all faces of Delaunay are triangles.
+Then all vertices of the Voronoi have degree 3 and so all faces of the Delaunay graph are triangles.
 This is why the Delaunay graph is generally called the Delaunay triangulation.

-2.1 Properties of Delaunay
+2.1 Properties of Delaunay Triangulation